akshaybabloo/Go-Notes/README.md

 You can test it by typing in `go version`.

-> Note: You can also add file to your home file by just replacing the `/usr/local/` with `/home/user-name`, `user-name` being your user folder.
+> Note: You can also add file to your home file by just replacing the `/usr/local/` with `/home/username`, `username` being your user folder.

 ## 2. Setup

-Windows and macOS should automaticall update the path to Go, if not you will have to add the path - `installed-folder/go/bin`, where installed-path is where you have installed the Go language.
+Windows and macOS should automatically update the path to Go, if not you will have to add the path - `installed-folder/go/bin`, where installed-path is where you have installed the Go language.
 For Linux, see above.

 ## 3. Let's Start Coding